 Non-entertainment gifts given to staff (including working directors) are usually exempt from FBT where the total cost is less than $300 inclusive of GST per staff member.
 A tax deduction and GST credit can also be claimed.
-The types of gift can include skincare & beauty products, flowers, wine, perfumes, gift vouchers and hampers.
+The types of gift can include skincare and beauty products, flowers, wine, perfumes, gift vouchers and hampers.

-The cost is tax deductible, a GST credit can be claimed, and is exempt from FBT up to the $300 limit.
+The cost is tax deductible.
+A GST credit can be claimed and is exempt from FBT up to the $300 limit.

 Non-entertainment gifts given to clients and suppliers do not fall within the FBT rules as they are not considered your staff.
 Generally, a tax deduction and GST credit can still be claimed provided they are not excessive or overly valuable.

-However, if the cost for the staff member and their associate is $300 or more GST inclusive each, a tax deduction and GST credit can still be claimed, but FBT is payable at the rate of 49 percent on the grossed-up value (currently 2.1463).
+However, if the cost for the staff member and their associate is $300 or more GST inclusive each, a tax deduction and GST credit can still be claimed, but FBT is payable at the rate of 47 percent on the grossed-up value.